jsnanigans/bloc-react/readme.md

-# Blac v1 ALPHA
+# Blac v1 BETA

-do not use this, the apis will change!
+APIs will change, use at your own risk!

 Blac core: https://www.npmjs.com/package/blac